junbo12/TensorSketch/README.md

 *  ``-Ws, --write_sequence`` if True write true sequence, matched sequence and read sequence to another file in out_prefix for wrongly labeled queries.
 *
 Notes:
-query assumes to be of the form S1_45!NC_004719.1:74975-75374!0!400!+@45[194], where S1_45 is the query name, NC_004719.1 being the true reference name and 74975-75374 being the offset start and offset end.
+Query header assumes to be of the form S1_45!NC_004719.1:74975-75374!0!400!+@45[194], where S1_45 is the query name, NC_004719.1 being the true reference name and 74975-75374 being the offset start and offset end.
-Zymo has the header S1_349!tig00000306!118409!118719!+ but I've rewritten the header using filter_newdataset.ipynb
+Zymo has the header S1_349!tig00000306!118409!118719!+ but I've rewritten the header using filter_newdataset.ipynb.
+If you have other headers you might need to change the split_query_header function found in lib/annoy_index.py

-there are also build and query functions in the main.py that you can call.
+Calling main.py will jsut call build and query functions in the main.py, that has additional checks like if Tensor Embedding received the correct sketch dimension=4^kmer length.
 It has similar paramteres but query has 2 additional parameters eer and read_stride. eer stands for expected error of the queries which has default value 0.1 and read_stride is the stride you use to slide through the windows for the queries.
 Default is 1.